How to create high-quality image segmentation masks quickly and easily

 This is in contrast to other annotation types such as image classification or bounding boxes, which may be faster to label, but less accurate.
 In short, annotations generated from image segmentation tend to end up with the most widely applicable and versatile models, because they are the most focused on what is in the contents of an image.

-AI data engines are commonly equipped with tools which allow labelers to outline complex shapes for image segmentation.
+AI data factories are commonly equipped with tools which allow labelers to outline complex shapes for image segmentation.
 The Labelbox pen tool allows you to draw freehand as well as straight lines.
 Having fast and ergonomic drawing tools help reduce the time-consuming nature of creating consistent, pixel-perfect labels.

 Automating the image segmentation labeling task

-A best-in-class AI data engine helps users automate parts of the image segmentation process to accelerate efforts without diminishing the quality of annotations.
+A best-in-class AI data factory helps users automate parts of the image segmentation process to accelerate efforts without diminishing the quality of annotations.
 One crucial part of this automation includes the incorporation of auto-segmentation tools that enable labelers to complete the complex image segmentation drawing tasks in seconds.

 Another labeling automation technique, called pre-labeling or model-assisted labeling, has been proven to reduce labeling time and costs by up to 50% for AI teams.
 Model-assisted labeling involves the use of a model — whether it’s a generic off-the-shelf model, your own model in training, or a model built specifically to generate labels.
 The model’s output is used as pre-labels, enabling labelers to simply correct or edit them instead of labeling data from scratch.